Deploy Docker Compose applications with zero downtime using GitHub Actions

 Conclusion

-For many applications, Docker Compose is sufficient for running and deploying.
+For many applications, Docker Compose alone is sufficient for deploying and running.
 This article demonstrates that with a little scripting, it's easy to deploy a containerised application to a server with no downtime.
-If your needs are more complex however, you might need to consider a container orchestration tool such as Kubernetes.
+If your needs are more complex however, you might need to consider a container orchestration tool such as Kubernetes, Nomad or Docker Swarm.

 Latest posts